-A term coined by anthropologist Francis Gillen, the Dreamtime (alternatively known as "The Mystic Age") is blanket term used to describe the Aboriginal belief in Land Downunder.
+A term coined by anthropologist Francis Gillen, the Dreamtime (alternatively known as "The Mystic Age") is blanket term used to describe the Aboriginal belief in Land Down Under.
 What exactly the Dreamtime is depends on which region you ask about it in, but the common consensus is that the Dreamtime is an early era in the world where the Earth was an Eldritch Location populated by monsters, gods and powerful spirits that would father humanity and the tenets that make up the natural laws of the universe.
+This Dreamtime continues to exist on some level, perhaps in all times simultaneously, and can still be accessed.

 In fiction, it has been given the same treatment as voodoo and is looked upon as a source of magical power, with shamans acting like wizards casting spells and facing the likes of Yowies and Bunyips and Drop Bears, Oh My.
-Said shamans are often portrayed as the Ethnic Magician in a Fantasy Kitchen Sink, their presence followed by the distinct sound of didgeridoos.
+Said shamans are often portrayed as Magical Aboriginals in a Fantasy Kitchen Sink, their presence followed by the distinct sound of didgeridoos.

 - The Big Finish Doctor Who episode "Dreamtime", the Dreamtime was taught to the Aboriginal humans by the Euterpians, an advanced humanoid race that naturally encompassed the three dimensions of time, space, and transcendentalism.
 It is described as being Another Dimension where one must focus on maintaining their sense of self or else become deprived of their senses and be left in an And I Must Scream state.